Relacibo/hyprmcsr/docs/prismlauncher.md

 flatpak install flathub org.prismlauncher.PrismLauncher
 ```

-For more details and tips, see the [PrismLauncher section in the linux-mcsr guide](https://its-saanvi.github.io/linux-mcsr/minecraft/mmc.html).

 After installation, launch PrismLauncher and set up your Minecraft instances as usual.
 hyprmcsr will automatically detect and use your configured PrismLauncher instance.